 (1) Organization of department.

 (3) Divisions.
-An administrator heads all divisions of the Department of Revenue.
-The Department of Revenue is composed of five divisions listed below:
+An administrator heads all divisions of the department.
+The department is composed of the four divisions listed below:

 (a) Business and Income Taxes Division;